 Because you can keep your enail at a steady temperature, there is no need to reheat it when you pass your rig between friends.

-E nails are very portable and require only electricity to operate.
+Portable e-nail kits require only electricity to operate.
 You no longer have to worry about running out of fuel and making a trip to the store for more.

-One plus to using an e nail is it’s easy and straightforward.
+One plus to using an electric nail is it’s easy and straightforward.
 The way you heat your nail depends on what style of e nail you are using.
 If you are using one that draws power from an outlet, all you have to do is seat your e nail on your dab rig, plug it in, and adjust the temperature.
 Within minutes you should be ready to start dabbing.

 If you are using a battery powered enail, like the Yocan Torch, you’ll want to make sure you’ve completely charged the battery.
 Usually these devices have a loading compartment for the concentrate.
 In which you would load a small amount of concentrate into the nail, set it on your dab rig, and press a button when you are ready to take a hit.

 The huge benefits of using electronic nails is you do not have to heat anything up with a torch.
 You also do not have to worry about re-heating your nail between rips.
-The e nail will remain at the temperature you chose until you switch it off.
+The electric nail will remain at the temperature you chose until you switch it off.

 Temperature is a fickle thing.
 When it comes to dabbing proficiently you want a temperature that is not too low and not too high or else you may end up wasting some of your wax concentrate.
 With a nail and torch, you never really know what temperature your nail has reached.
 If you use an electronic nail, then you know exactly what temperature you are working with and you reduce the risk of losing your concentrate.